BAMB00SEVEN/Know_two2/SoC-from-my-lens/Baby_SoC_Practical.md

 Welcome, future SoC designer\!
 This guide is your definitive, all-in-one resource for simulating and synthesizing the **VSDBabySoC**, a fantastic open-source System-on-Chip.

-We've combined insights from multiple guides and learned from real-world errors to create a single, foolproof walkthrough.
+I've combined insights from multiple guides and learned from real-world errors to create a single, foolproof walkthrough.
 Whether you're a complete beginner or just want a clean workflow, this is your starting point.
 We'll go from a fresh Linux setup to a fully synthesized, verified gate-level netlist ready for physical design.

 ### The "Why": What is VSDBabySoC?